-Robert Salter of Toronto, has indicated that marked hyperextension of infants' legs during delivery and later in the care (and especially in the carrying) of children can cause mechanical stress on the head of the femur, forcing it out of alignment with the joint and provoking the condition known as congenital hip.
+For some time we have been able to ward off these attacks by the administration of drugs that hasten urinary elimination of excess uric acid.
+But now we have an even femur, forcing it out of alignment with the joint and provoking the condition known as congenital hip.
 This is predisposing to extra wear and tear at the joint and in later life leads to the development of degenerative arthritis.